Callum McNaughton

-Callum James McNaughton born (25 October 1991) is a retired English footballer who is currently a coach at Juventus Academy Boston.
+Callum James McNaughton (born 25 October 1991) is an English retired footballer who is a coach at Juventus Academy Boston.

 Club career

 West Ham United

 Starting as a youth team player with West Ham aged 14, McNaughton signed professionally in 2010.
 After a loan period with Bishop's Stortford in 2011 he made his debut and was sent-off in West Ham's 2–1 home defeat to Aldershot Town in the League Cup on 24 August 2011.

 AFC Wimbledon

 On 9 September 2011, McNaughton joined League Two club AFC Wimbledon on a month-long loan.
 He made his debut on 10 September against Aldershot Town in a 1–1 away draw.
 He was praised by AFC Wimbledon manager Terry Brown for his commanding performance at the back.
 In January 2012 McNaughton signed for AFC Wimbledon on a permanent contract.
 On 7 December 2012, McNaughton was loaned to Kingstonian on a one-month deal.
 He made his debut on 8 December 2012 in a 1–0 win over Bognor Regis Town.